-According to a recent CNBC article, 2019 will indeed become a buyer’s market.
+According to a recent CNBC article, 2019 will be a buyer’s market.
 The rise in mortgage rates have caused an influx of available properties.
 Though the price of homes for sale are still higher, they’re not as high as they could be amid concerns of potential buyers not having the funds to afford a new house.

 The real estate market generally boils down to supply and demand, in addition to the economy.
-With stock markets down in 2018, concerns have been raised about making an investment in a new home.
+With stock markets down in 2018, concerns have raised about making an investment in a new home.
 While that’s not good news for potential buyers, it’s not as bad for investors.
 Investors see an opportunity to get real estate properties at a discount.

 What Does a Buyer’s Market Mean for You?

 First, let’s talk about the individual or couple looking to buy a home for themselves.
 Since there’s such a large supply of homes on the market, buyer’s can be choosy when it comes to finding their dream house.
 They can negotiate a better price for the home they’re considering.
 However, with higher interest rates and a volatile economy, it still might not be enough to convince some people to buy.
-Afterall, a house is the biggest investment a person can make.
+After all, a house is the biggest investment a person can make.
 This is not as big of a concern for those who have been saving and can afford a hefty 20% down payment.
-The last thing a new home buyers wants to be, is “house poor.”
+The last thing a new home buyer wants to be is “house poor.”
 It’s imperative to make sure you are financially stable enough to buy a home.

 Next, we will take a look at the real estate investor.
-Typically, an investor has enough funds to utilize to get the best interest rates possible.
+Typically, an investor has enough funds to utilize for the best interest rates possible.
 Better rates translate to bigger profits.
-A boon for investors could be the potential growth in the rental market.
+A boom for investors could be the potential growth in the rental market.
 If more people are worried about buying, they will end up renting.
 This may create a shortage of available rental properties, which would increase monthly rent for tenants.
 Flipping houses is another lucrative business for a real estate investor.
 If a “flip” property can be had for cheap, there’s plenty of money to be made on the sale.
 If costs are kept down, a profit can be made, even when selling the house for cheaper.

 Using Retirement Funds to Invest in Real Estate

 Savvy investors already know about the tax advantages that come with retirement plans.
 What they may not know is that they can use their retirement funds for a variety of investments.
-This includes real estate, among a slew of other things.
+This includes real estate, among a slew of other investments.
 If your plan is at a traditional financial institution, you are limited in what you can invest in (typically stocks, bonds, mutual funds, and the like).
 However, Self-Directed IRA investors know they can invest in just about anything (not including life insurance and certain collectibles).

 A Self-Directed IRA is a regular Individual Retirement Account that allows for alternative investments.
 However, not all Self-Directed IRAs are the same.
 They may be opened at larger financial institutions, but again, they limit your investment opportunities.
 This is why you need a special IRA custodian, such as IRA Financial Trust, that will never tell you what you can invest in.
 They’re simply there to make sure all the rules are followed and that your plan remains IRS-compliant.

-Now, when you want to make a real estate investments, you can use your new SDIRA and reap all the benefits a retirement plan affords you, including tax-deferred gains/income on your investments.
+Now, when you want to make real estate investments, you can use your new SDIRA and reap all the benefits a retirement plan affords you, including tax-deferred gains/income on your investments.
 Another option is the Self-Directed Roth IRA, where withdrawals will be tax-free, since these plans are funded with after-tax money.